sjmikler/codingame-pro-mode/README.md

 ### Sync Online button

 After clicking the button, select a local file that will be continuously updated.
-Edit the code in the online editor and the changes will be reflected locally.
+Edit the code online and the changes will be reflected locally.